Bucksin/eagle-eyes-keras-model/readme.md

 ````

 ### Testing the model
-Make sure all your classes are listed in class_names.py.
+Make sure all your classes are listed in class_names.py in alphabetical order.
+The class names need to be in the same order as the list of folders in your dataset which should automatically be alphabetical.

 To run the model on a single image in the test_images folder, run
 ````